 To improve set test performance, I investigate whether inheriting more information from the pretrained language model is helpful.
 Initialize the head of the language model to the pretrained values and fine-tuning just the head helps slightly (top right of Table 4).
 Next, I evaluate whether adapting the representations helps.
 I allow all intermediate layers of the language model to adapt to the training data, which updates the representations.
 This helps performance further (bottom row of 4), with a positive complementarity between adapting the representations and adapting a pretrained outcome map.
 That is, adapting the embedding and the LLM's prior on the outcome map are each helpful, and the combination is even more so.

 However, how the embeddings are adapted affects the prediction quality dramatically.
-Naive adaptation of the embeddings doesn't work, as shown in Table 5, which I will explain next theoretically.
+Adaptating the embeddings with standard gradient descent methods doesn't work, as shown in Table 5, which I will explain next theoretically.